Ivy-Apps/ivy-wallet/docs/Architecture.md

 - `:ivy-navigation`: provides the definition (screen's startup params w/o implementation) of all Screen destinations in Ivy Wallet and implements a simple back-stack based custom `Navigation`.
 - `:ivy-core-ui`: Builds re-usable high-level UI components (for example `AccountModal` that also encapsulates the account CRUD logic) that enforce consistent Ivy UI/UX patterns for common operations (e.g. CRUD for accounts, categories, etc).

-> ⚠️ WARNING ⚠️: The above shared modules are underconstruction.
-We're also actively trying to get rid of legacy code that is partly trapped in `temp-*` modules.
+> ⚠️ WARNING ⚠️: The above shared modules are under construction.
+We're also actively trying to get rid of legacy code that we partly encapsulated in the `temp-legacy-code` and `temp-old-design` modules.

+## Building Compose UI

+For majority of screens we don't have a Figma design.
+That's why you gotta get resourceful.

+In a nutshell, we bet on [Material3 (Material You) Design](https://m3.material.io/) and follow the UI/UX best practices defined by Google.

+Here are a few principles to help you make a better Compose UI:

+- **Material3 components:** Use Material3 (M3) components with as little customzation as possible. _The M3 designers and creators are knowedgable people and they likely did better job than us._
+- **Ivy UI components:** We also got some re-usable UI components of our own that live in `:ivy-design` and `:ivy-core-ui`.
+Add those modules as a dependency and take advantage of them.
+- **Deprecation ban:** Do **not** use deprecated components.

+In terms of code quality, just follow and address the feedback provided from our CI checks powered by [Detekt](https://detekt.dev/) and [Slack's compose-lints](https://slackhq.github.io/compose-lints/).

+> 💡 The less you customize your UI components, the shorter the code.
+Also, this makes it easier for us to apply global styling and make the UI more consistent and more customizable to user's prefered theme, colors, fonts and shapes.

 ## Paradigm: pragmatic